• Deutsch English

 Hills & viewpoints

-Hills in valley entrances and exits / viewpoints: Watchtowers often existed at these points in order to recognise approaching dangers more quickly.
+Hills in valley entrances and exits / viewpoints: Watchtowers often existed at these points in order to recognize approaching dangers more quickly.
 In combination with other watchtowers within sight, these also often served as a communication network, i.e. as a kind of "early warning system".

 Old bridges / fords